-The Eastern Shore Trail extends from I-10 at the north end and runs along the course of US 98 and Scenic 98 through Daphne, Montrose, Fairhope and Point Clear, and ending at Weeks Bay.
+The Eastern Shore Trail extends from I-10 at the north end, follows US 98 and Scenic 98 through Daphne, Montrose, Fairhope and Point Clear, ending at Weeks Bay.

 “I walked the entire length on my birthday last week.
 Thanks Trailblazers”

 “We biked the trails along the coast from Fairhope and loved it.
-We are from Indiana.”
+We’re from Indiana.”

 Terrain: North of Fairhope, in the Montrose area, the Trail is hilly in places.
 South of Fairhope Municipal Pier, the Trail is mostly flat.